Skip to content

 3. 3 · Observation can preserve some structure while losing other structure.

-5. 5 · Shadow Theory develops rules for when missing structure can be completed and when it cannot.
+5. 5 · Shadow Theory develops exact rules for when missing structure can be completed, what any completion must retain, and when the observable level obeys its own laws.

-The six papers build the theory from first principles: our observed world is treated as a structured shadow of source reality, and the framework develops the mathematics for what that shadow reveals, hides, and allows us to reconstruct.
+Papers 1–6 build the source–readout mathematics from first principles: our observed world is treated as a structured shadow of source reality, and the framework develops exact criteria for what that shadow reveals, hides, and allows us to reconstruct.
+Paper 7 then realizes the whole architecture in a concrete physical model — Randall–Sundrum gravity — as its physical witness.

 All papers →